 3) A poem or a narrative.

-WHEN: Entries must be postmarked or delivered to Stage West directly (ask your teacher!) no later than 5pm on December 4, 2013.
+WHEN: Entries must be postmarked or delivered to Stage West directly (ask your teacher!); 2014 deadline will be announced in the fall.
 Please send to Stage West, c/o Education Department, 821 W. Vickery Blvd, Fort Worth, TX 76104 and label envelopes with the word “Contest!”
 Here's a link to a cover page for your entry which you can print, fill out, and attach.

 Important stuff to know: